raymcdermott/heroku-deps-build-pack/README.md

 You may specify one or more aliases to run during the `compile` phase of the deployment using a [config var](https://devcenter.heroku.com/articles/config-vars#managing-config-vars)

-This is how you can compile your ClojureScript app and make sure its always fresh.
+:information_source: This is how you can compile your ClojureScript app and make sure its always fresh.

 ```
 heroku config:set BUILD_ALIASES=":alias1:alias2"